hale-lo/about-me-repo/README.md

 * Quest logs
 * Important NPC information

+This made Markdown feel practical rather than abstract.
+I was not just learning formatting for the sake of it; I was using it to keep track of stories, characters and ideas.

 Now I also use Markdown in [**Obsidian**](https://obsidian.md/) for general note taking and day-to-day organisation.
+I like that Obsidian lets me connect notes together, which makes it easier to build up ideas over time.

-Markdown is useful because it lets me format notes quickly and connect documents together without needing complicated menus.
+Markdown is useful because it is simple, readable and quick to write.
 For example, I can use:

 * `#` for headings
 * `**bold text**` for emphasis